johnlaudun/jln/teaching/courses/370-games-syllabus.md

 **Assignments** (40%).
 There are a number of small assignments in this course: in-class activities, quickfire writing, analytical essays, design journals.
 (This is an English class, of course there is writing.
 Of course!)
 Some of the assignments are about developing your overall knowledge of games and narrative, and some are focused on you developing your own game(s).
 In all cases, this course is about ideation, planning, and execution at a high level thanks to drafting and revision; it is not about surprises and last-minute deadline screeching. *You have been warned.*

-**TTRPG** (20%).
+**(Solo) TTRPG** (20%).
 Table-Top Role-Playing Games are a great way to “see” the mechanics that underlie computer games and other automated systems.

 **RPG** (20%): Computer Role-Playing Games are what most people think about if they don’t think about *Dungeons and Dragons* first.
 As our textbook makes clear, most CRPGs are created by teams for a reason: there’s a lot to the end product.
 Here, we are prototyping a game, using Twine as the basis: there is a surprising amount of functionality under its hood and it keeps you focused on the essentials of good narrative game design: the critical path and the choices you present the player.